GabrielParka/printf/README.md

-this repo contains my first alx project with collaboration from Nnaemeka MacAnthony This project focuses on creating printf function. what is found in this project?
+this repo contains my first alx project with collaboration from Nnaemeka MacAnthony Ezekpo.
+This project focuses on creating printf function. what is found in this project?
 A function that produces output according to a format.

 Handles the d and i conversion specifiers.